view all blogs

 Intro/referral handwritten thank you note example

-Templates for customers (CS / AM / leadership)
+Templates for customers and clients (success / retention / account management)

 After onboarding milestone (go-live / first value)